BitMEX/api-connectors/auto-generated/javascript/docs/UserApi.md

 var opts = {
   'otpToken': "otpToken_example", // String | 2FA token.
 Required for all external withdrawals unless the address has skip2FA in addressbook.
   'address': "address_example", // String | Destination Address.
 One of `address`, `addressId`, `targetUserId` has to be specified.
-  'addressId': 1.2, // Number | ID of the Destination Address.
+  'memo': "memo_example", // String | Destination Memo.
+If `address`, is specified, Destination Memo can also be specified 'addressId': 1.2, // Number | ID of the Destination Address.
 One of `address`, `addressId`, `targetUserId` has to be specified.
   'targetUserId': 1.2, // Number | ID of the Target User.
 One of `address`, `addressId`, `targetUserId` has to be specified.
   'fee': 1.2, // Number | Network fee for Bitcoin withdrawals.
 If not specified, a default value will be calculated based on Bitcoin network conditions.
 You will have a chance to confirm this via email.